anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 - `production_by_plant.csv`
 - `shift_performance.csv`

-Although these tables may not all be used directly in the Power BI model, they demonstrate a realistic analytics workflow where part of the transformation and performance optimization happens before visualization.
+Although these tables are not necessarily the core fact tables of the Power BI model, they demonstrate an important modeling principle: some reporting logic is often more efficient and easier to govern when it is prepared before visualization.

+This strengthens the project by showing not only dashboard design, but also awareness of upstream transformation, aggregation strategy, and reporting scalability.

 </details>

+## Business Interpretation

+The value of the dashboard does not come only from showing production metrics, but from helping users interpret how they relate to one another.
+High output alone is not sufficient if it is associated with elevated downtime or lower efficiency.
+In the same way, strong shift performance or stable machine behavior can reveal where operating conditions are more controlled and where improvement practices may already be effective.

+By connecting production, downtime, efficiency, quality, and asset characteristics, the dashboard supports a more complete reading of operational performance and helps guide improvement priorities.

 ## Key Insights
 <details><summary><strong>See more</strong></summary>